telerik/ajax-docs/controls/calendar/appearance-and-styling/css-skin-selectors.md

-The following table lists significant CSS selectors and descriptions that apply to the **RadCalendar** controls in **RadCalendar** style sheets.
+The following table lists significant CSS selectors and descriptions that apply to the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) controls in **RadCalendar** style sheets.

 >note
 The "[skin]" that appears in class names is a placeholder for the name of the skin.